29 Mouth-Melting Japanese Chocolates

 Want to try some Japanese chocolates for yourself?

-Candy Japan is a service where we go and find out all kind of interesting treats from Japan, then ship them to subscribers periodically.
+Or if you'd rather get a surprise, Candy Japan is a service where we go and find out all kind of interesting treats from Japan, then ship them to subscribers periodically.
 During wintertime we include a lot of chocolates too, so do subscribe if you would like to starting getting sweet chocolate surprises in your mailbox.